Step 1

 1. List potential risks

-• Business Needs Assessment
+• Business needs assessment

-• Bankruptcy of the retained software
+• Failure of the selected software

 • External events

-2. Anticipate solutions
+2. Anticipating solutions

 Without being paranoid, astudy of the potential riskswill be constructive.